Junior Clinical Training Scholar in Farm Animal Health and Production

 Funding

-This four-year studentship is funded by Cancer Research UK Cambridge Institute and includes full funding for University fees and, in addition, a stipend currently of £21,000 per annum for four years.
+This four-year studentship is funded by Cancer Research UK Cambridge Institute.
+It includes full funding for University fees and, in addition, a stipend currently of £21,000 per annum for four years.

 Eligibility